Best Fence Estimating Software in 2026 for US and Canadian Contractors

 Pricing: Published in USD; per-seat / per-feature tiers.
 See their pricing page.

 FenceCloud is fence-specific, US-built software with notable depth on the operations side and engineered shop drawings.
 For US commercial and industrial shops, this depth matters and FenceCloud handles it well.
-The cost for Canadian shops is the tax model (US-focused), the currency (USD), and the absence of a dedicated installer crew app.
+Canadian shops should compare the tax setup, currency, locate workflow, and installer handoff against FenceTracer's Canadian defaults.

 Where it wins: